 - Discovery Education: This website has so many free digital field trips, and there's a sort feature to help you find exactly what you need.
 There are live options and on-demand ones, too!
 Discover Education virtual field trips all offer a teacher guide with activities, discussion questions, and more.

-- Exploring by the Seat of Your Pants: This is a free site, and it has monthly calendars with the available digital field trips.
+- Exploring by the Seat of Your Pants: This is a free site with monthly calendars sharing available digital field trips.
 They broadcast these 45-minute sessions live via YouTube, and you can ask questions via the comment bar.
-While it isn't required, advanced sign-up gives you the chance to be one of the classes featured on camera.
-You can also access their previously recorded sessions on their YouTube channel.
+While it is not mandatory, signing up in advance allows you to be one of the classes featured on camera.
+You can also access their previously recorded sessions on their YouTube channel. Â

 Self-guided digital field trips